tayganr/purviewlab/modules/module03.md

 ## :dart: Objectives

-* Browse the Azure Purview data catalog.
+* Understand how to search and browse the Azure Purview data catalog.

 ## Table of Contents